seanshahkarami/clip-app/README.md

 ...
 ```

-_Note: I'm still working out the reasonable range for similarity scores.
+_Note: I'm still working out the range of similarity scores.
 They do not seem to be [-1, 1] or [-100, 100] as I expected._